ChenxingWang93/javascript/README.md

     ```

   <a name="functions--signature-invocation-indentation"></a>
-  - [7.15](#functions--signature-invocation-indentation) Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item. eslint: [`function-paren-newline`](https://eslint.org/docs/rules/function-paren-newline)
+  - [7.15](#functions--signature-invocation-indentation) Functions with multiline signatures, or invocations,或者调用 should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item. eslint: [`function-paren-newline`](https://eslint.org/docs/rules/function-paren-newline)

     ```javascript
-    // bad
+    // bad👎👎👎
     function foo(bar,
                  baz,
                  quux) {
       // ...
     }

-    // good
+    // good👍👍👍
     function foo(
       bar,
       baz,